devhawala/ST80/readme.md

 ST80 also includes an utility for creating, loading and writing Alto disk images, list the disk content and manipulating the disk like adding/renaming/deleting files.

-- the DV6 Smalltalk image uses the file system provided by XDE/Tajo, the Xerox Development Environment, running on an 1186 workstation.
+- the DV6 Smalltalk image and the Analyst system built on top of it use the file system provided by XDE/Tajo, the Xerox Development Environment, running on an 1186 workstation.
 ST80 provides a simple emulation of the XDE environment which maps the root volume of the Tajo filesystem to a base directory of the OS where ST80 runs, providing the basic facilities like search path and case insensitive filenames.
 Most of the larger set of "vendor-specific" primitives used by the DV6 version of Smalltalk-80 are implemented by ST80.

-In a nutshell, ST80 should allow to work "as expected" with the original images for the vintage Smalltalk-80 Version 2 and DV6 environments.
+In a nutshell, ST80 should allow to work "as usual" with the original images for the vintage Smalltalk-80 Version 2 and DV6 environments.
 The following screenshot shows the ST80 application window running the version 2 image with a companion Alto disk where the source code for the method shown in the browser (notice the variable name and comment) and the _SmalltalkBalloon_ picture were loaded from: